nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Billing a guest : `bill`

 This command updates the bill of a guest in GuestBook.
-Note that the bill here refers to the total additional cost incurred by the guests during their stay at your hotel and should not include the cost of the room booking.
+Note that the bill here refers to the **total additional charges incurred** by the guest during their stay at your hotel and should not include the cost of the room booking.

 This command updates the bill of the guest at the specified `INDEX`.
-Depending on the sign ('+' or '-') of your input, the existing bill value be incremented or decremented respectively by the value of your input.
+Depending on the sign (`+` or `-`) of your input, the existing bill value will be **increased** or **decreased** respectively by the value you provide.

 #### Format: `bill INDEX b/BILL`

 #### Constraints of parameters:
-* The bill value **must be either a whole number or a whole number with up to 2 decimal places.**
+* `BILL` should only contain numbers, and can have up to 2 decimal places.

 #### Examples:
 * `bill 1 b/+99.99` or `bill 1 b/99.99` Adds 99.99 to the bill of the first guest.
 * `bill 2 b/-10` Subtracts 10 from the bill of the second guest.

 #### Common mistakes:
-* Missing out the b/ prefix in the bill command.
+* Missing out the `b/` prefix in the bill command.
 * Editing the bill using the edit command instead of the bill command.

 ### Locating guests : `find`